 - 29 ounce can black beans drained and rinsed

-- 6 - 8 corn tortillas sliced in about 1/2" wide strips
+- 8 corn tortillas sliced into about 1/4" wide strips

 - Add the black beans and continue to simmer for another 5 minutes.

 - Preheat your oven to 375 degrees.
-Place the tortilla that you cut into fine strips on a baking sheet, brush with some olive oil and a sprinkling of salt.
-Toss to coat and bake for 4 to 5 minutes or until just golden and crisp.
+Place the tortilla strips on a baking rack.
+Bake for 4 to 5 minutes or until just golden and crisp.